gilusharon/slowcal-sgd-opt/README.md

 ## Citation

-If you find this code useful in your research, please consider citing our paper:
+If you find this code useful in your research, please consider citing the original paper:

 ```
 @inproceedings{slowcal_sgd2024,